sykesm/kubernetes-cpi-release/README.md

 recreate the pod to attach disks.
 When we do that, the IP address of the pod changes and then BOSH gets really upset about it.

 There's currently an open issue with Kubernetes to support [stable IPs][stable-ips] but it still has a ways to go.
-Until then, we need to find some workarounds.
-The most promising is to use a custom CNI provider that simply delegates to [calico][calico] and uses it to assign a pre-allocated IP address.
-The address would come from BOSH and would be presented as an annotation on the pod.
-The custom CNI provider would simply extract the annotation and include it as `IP` in the `CNI_ARGS` passed to calico.

 [bosh-init]: https://github.com/cloudfoundry/bosh-init
 [calico]: https://www.projectcalico.org/